 Any of the registers associated with the ALU can be both read and written in the same cycle.
-Registers are read at the beginning of a processor clock cycle and written at the end of a processor clock cycle.
+Registers are read at the beginning of the cycle and written at the end of the cycle.
 A register read, therefore, reads the value loaded at the end of a previous cycle.
 A new value written to a register cannot be read out until a subsequent cycle.
 This allows an input register to provide an operand to the ALU at the beginning of the cycle and be updated with the next operand from memory at the end of the same cycle.
 It also allows a result register to be stored in memory and updated with a new result in the same cycle.
-See "Multifunction Instructions" in the ADSP-218x DSP Instruction Set Reference for an illustration of this same-cycle read and write.
+See the discussion of "Multifunction Instructions" in Chapter 15, "Instruction Set Reference" for an illustration of this same-cycle read and write.

-The ALU contains a duplicate bank of registers (shown in Figure 2-2 on page 2-8) behind the primary registers.
+The ALU contains a duplicate bank of registers, shown in Figure 2.2 behind the primary registers.
 There are actually two sets of AR, AF, AX, and AY register files.
 Only one bank is accessible at a time.
 The additional bank of registers can be activated (such as during an interrupt service routine) for extremely fast context switching.
 A new task, like an interrupt service routine, can be executed without transferring current states to storage.